 For others, walk west up past Phu towards the Chortens on the hillside provides some incredible vistas and views down the Phu and the surrounding fields, forts, valleys, and peaks.
 Phu itself is an incredibly beautiful village.
 For the photographers, the light is spectacular, and the skies a deep blue and we may even see some blue-sheep (mountain sheep) on the surrounding hillsides.

 Today, we trek to Himlung base camp [4,750 meters/15,584ft].
 Depart of Phoo Gaun our trail gently rises up through the summer Yaks and horses grazing land.
 After 4 hours of the off-road trail, we reach Himlung base camp at [4,750 meters/15,584ft].
-The base camp settlement would have been already set up by our climbing crews, so we just reach the base camp and relax in own separate tent.
+The base camp settlement would have been already set up by our climbing crews, so we will just have to reach to the base camp and relax in our own separate tent.
 After taking a few minutes of rest, the group leader will call you for a meeting with our base camp staffs.
 The guide will brief you about base camp management.

 Day 01: Climbing refreshment, (training)